TimothiousAI/Techevo-RAG/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Repository History

+- Committed initial version on `2023-10-22` (Initial functional agent with OAuth, RAG, and UI)